-Recently, the Connecticut State Department of Education (CSDE) offered guidance on attendance policies.

-While we will continue to ask the students to log in for attendance while learning remotely, this is no longer considered an adequate measure for attendance by the CSDE.
+Recently, the CT State Department of Education offered guidance on attendance policies.
+While we will continue to ask the students to log in for attendance, this is no longer considered an adequate measure for attendance.

 Therefore,

-- Attendance will be gathered as typical if a student is present at school during their in-person learning days.
+- Attendance will be gathered as typical if a child is present at school during their inperson learning days.
 If they are present, they will be marked as such.
-If they are absent, please contact the school to notify us of the absence.
-Please note; according to the CSDE guidance, if a student is expected to be in-person they can not be absent from school and complete work from home to avoid being marked absent for that in-person day. - For remote learners, whether they are full time distance learners or remote learners for that day, attendance will be determined by guidelines recently implemented by the CSDE.
-For detailed information, please see the attached document.

-In short, a student will be considered present on a remote learning day if they complete enough assignments, as determined by their teachers, for that day.
-Teachers will communicate the new attendance policy to students today, Friday 9/18/2020.
+If they are absent, please contact the school to notify us of the absence. - For remote learners, whether they are full time distance learners or remote learners for that day, attendance will be determined by guidelines recently implemented by CSDE. - For detailed information, please see the explanation below. - In short, a student will be considered present on a remote learning day if they are "present" a minimum of 50 % of time on that day